ironbar/orangutan/reports/01_Business_Understanding.md

 <!--- Understand the metric used on the challenge, write it here and study
 the characteristics of the metric --->

+There are [300](https://mdcrosby.com/blog/animalailaunch.html) tests with a pass/no pass structure.
+There are 10 categories of tests with increasing difficulty.

+**TODO:** Currently is not known if there is going to be a private and public liderboard.
+According to the [rules](http://animalaiolympics.com/rules.html) it may be possible to do variations on the tests after the competition has ended.

 ## Assess situation
 <!---This task involves more detailed fact-finding about all of the resources,